 Wildlife Encounter with Gentle Giants

-Swimming alongside magnificent whale sharks (October through April) offers couples a profound connection through a shared bucket-list experience.
+Swimming alongside magnificent whale sharks (October through April) provides couples a profound connection through a shared bucket-list experience.
+Local guides expertly position you for respectful encounters with the world's largest fish in their natural habitat, emphasizing marine conservation and sustainable wildlife tourism practices.

-Free Things To Do In La Paz
+Free or Low-Cost Things To Do In La Paz

 Stroll the Malecón Waterfront

-Discover Local Street Art
+Experience Local Street Art and Cultural Districts

-Visit La Paz's Museum of Art
+Visit La Paz's Museum of Art and Cultural Centers

 Located just 5 blocks inland from the Malecón and approximately 20 minutes from the cruise dock, this free museum houses rotating exhibitions of regional art and cultural artifacts that provide insight into Baja California's unique identity.
+The museum supports local artists and cultural education while preserving regional heritage for future generations.

-More La Paz, Mexico Excursion Ideas
+More La Paz Cruise Excursion Ideas

 Other Cruise Ports That You Might Also Enjoy Visiting